svgeesus/EuroMPE/Duophonic/Panel.md

 ![pot](./img/thonk-alpha-9mm-t18.png)
 ![pot pcb](./img/thonk-alpha-9mm-t18-pcb.png)

-11.4mm wide at PCB footprint, 9.5mm wide body, 13.5mm high including pins.
+11.4mm wide at PCB footprint, 9.5mm wide body, 13.5mm high including pins and pin pads.
 T18 shaft.
 Shaft 15mm from top of body.
 Bolts to panel, M7 bushing.
+So, need to widen spacing on pots and on jacks to 13.5mm from 13mm.
+Will the board fit?

 **NO** these will not fit vertically in the space.